wharton/chef-coldfusion10/README.md

 The following attributes are under `node['cf10']['installer']`:

-For the installer binary:
+You _must_ set _one_ of the following values for the installer binary:

-* `['url']` - If defined, the installer will be downloaded from this location.
-If not defined you must download the CF10 installer from Adobe and place in the cookbook's `files/default` directory and set the `node['cf10']['installer']['file']` attribute. (no default)
+* `['url']` - If defined, the installer will be downloaded from this location. (no default)
-* `['file']` - If defined, a cookbook file with this name must be available in this cookbook's `files/default` directory.
-You may download the installer from adobe.com.
-If not defined you must provide an alternate download URL for CF10 installer by setting the `node['cf10']['installer']['url']` attribute. (no default)
+* `['cookbook_file']` - If defined, a cookbook file with this name, i.e. "ColdFusion\_10\_WWEJ\_linux32.bin", must be available in this cookbook's `files/default` directory.
+You must download the installer from adobe.com and place it in this directory. (no default)
+* `['local_file']` - If defined, the full path to the installer binary on the chef node, i.e. "/tmp/ColdFusion\_10\_WWEJ\_linux32.bin".
+This can be useful if you have some way to distribute the installer to target hosts before provisioning.
+For example you may keep a single copy of the installer on your Vagrant host workstation and make it availble to all you Vagrant guests via a shared folder. (no default)

 Additional settings: